 Ke abaña uduak ediyak utom umịññ kpọ ake ukara nnọọ mbonowo.
 Njobio owo nseabasi ette.
 Ke emʌm umiañ nditọ akwa ibom edueehe mbet ufọk utom emi.
 Ke ekpesʌk odo eenyịmme ebo ke ibaan esọñ itak afara unamñkpọ.

-Alphabet and sample text supplied by Michael Peter Füstumum
+Details supplied by Michael Peter Füstumum

 Information about Ibibio